lmjohns3/theanets/docs/quickstart.rst

 The :class:`theanets.main.Experiment` class can snapshot your model automatically during training.
-When you call :method:`theanets.main.Experiment.train`, you can provide the following keyword
+When you call :func:`theanets.main.Experiment.train`, you can provide the following keyword
 arguments:

 - ``save_progress``: This should be a string containing a filename where the